leagregorka/leagregorka.github.io/founders-founders/index.md

 {% include figure.html url="/assets/images/f2/f2_5.png" description="" %}

-In the house there is also the Founders Café, a privileged place where the entrepreneurial community gathers and discusses innovate ideas & precious experiences.
-Besides that, the Founders Café is the place where all the community events happen - from four official monthly events dedicated to business (**Scale Me Up**), technology (**Tech Tech Talk**), networking (**Founders Are Happy [Hour]**), marketing and sales (**Let’s Grow Again**) to other one-time events related to entrepreneurial fields (Fireside Chat, Workshops, Storytelling among others).
+In the house there is also the Founders Café, a privileged place where the entrepreneurial community gathers and discusses innovate ideas and precious experiences.
+Besides that, the Founders Café is the place where all the community events happen - from four official monthly events dedicated to business (**Scale Me Up**), technology (**Tech Tech Talk**), networking (**Founders Are Happy [Hour]**), marketing and sales (**Let’s Grow Again**) to other one-time events related to entrepreneurial fields (Fireside Chats, Workshops among others).

-Currently, Founders Founders houses 16 different start-ups, ([these in particular](http://www.founders-founders.com/residents/)) focused on areas such as digital marketing, retail, health & facility management.
-Together, all the Founding Founders’ resident companies have received more than 7 Million Euros in investment and employ more than 160 people.
+Currently, Founders Founders houses 16 different start-ups, ([these in particular](http://www.founders-founders.com/residents/)) focused on areas such as digital marketing, retail, health and facility management.
+Together, all the Founders Founders’ resident companies have received more than **10 million euros in investment** and employ more than **160 people**.

-Another part of Founders Founders community is **Founders Club**, which basically consists of all non-physical community members.
-Founders Club is however an exclusive **invite-only or referral-only** membership group of experienced founders and other entrepreneurs that share expertises, ask for help and provide contacts.

 Founders Founders in Portuguese media and newspapers: